 At Truman, you can get a quality education and the full college experience all for an affordable price.
-We have one of the most generous scholarship programs of any college or university, and “Fiske Guide to Colleges” named Truman as one of the 20 public colleges profiled as a “Best Buy” school noted for quality academic offerings and affordable costs.
+We have one of the most generous scholarship programs of any college or university, and “Fiske Guide to Colleges” named Truman on its best buy list which recognizes schools for quality academic offerings and affordable costs.

 In fact, approximately half our seniors graduate without any federal student loan debt because of the many ways we help you fund your education.